ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra.md

 Dijkstra is an algorithm which commonly used to find the shortest path in a graph, it is a single source shortest path algorithm for graphs with non-negative edge weights.

-Single source means at the beginning of the algorithm, a single starting node in a graph should be specified, when execute the algorithm, Dijkstra can find the shortest path between that starting node and all other nodes in the graph.
+Single source means at the beginning of the algorithm, a single starting node in a graph should be specified, when execute the algorithm, Dijkstra can find the shortest path between that starting vertex and all other vertices in the graph.

 ## Graph